zualex/codekata/tasks/1-coup-of-numbers/javascript.md

-# Coup of numbers - decision on javascript
+# Coup of numbers - decision on JavaScript

 ### [return to task](README.md)